Voxoff/hotloader/README.md

 # Hotloader
-Ya know that :expressionless: face when you're waiting for your views to load. _Every_ time you change a 'lil bit of CSS.
+You know that :expressionless: face when you're waiting for your views to load. _Every_ time you change a 'lil bit of CSS.
 Well Hotloader auto refreshes :open_mouth: :smirk:

 Hate faffing with Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah? :unamused: A problem no longer! :smirk: